-Under Chapter 14A of the Listing Rules, the transaction contemplated under the Sixth Renewed Branding Agreement is only subject to the reporting, announcement and annual review requirements but is exempt from the independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
+Under Chapter 14A of the Listing Rules, the transactions contemplated under the Sixth Renewed Branding Agreement and International Marketing Agreement are only subject to the reporting, announcement and annual review requirements but are exempt from the independent shareholders' approval requirements under Chapter 14A of the Listing Rules.

-5. Consultancy Services Agreement
+5. Consultancy Services Agreement and Renewed Consultancy Services Agreement

-On January 13, 2021, MGM Grand Paradise and Occasions entered into the Consultancy Services Agreement which sets out the principal framework upon which any member of the Occasions Group may provide Services (as defined under the Consultancy Services Agreement) to any member of the Group from time to time, for a term commencing from January 13, 2021 and ending on December 31, 2023.
+On January 13, 2021, MGM Grand Paradise and Occasions entered into the Consultancy Services Agreement which sets out the principal framework upon which any member of the Occasions Group may provide Services (as defined under the Consultancy Services Agreement) to any member of the Group from time to time, for a term commencing from January 13, 2021 and ended on December 31, 2023.

 Ms. Pansy Ho is a connected person of the Company as she is a substantial shareholder of the Company.
-She is also the Co-Chairperson and an executive Director of the Company.
+She is also the Chairperson and an executive Director of the Company.
 As Ms. Pansy Ho indirectly holds 50% of the entire issued share capital of Occasions, Occasions is an associate of Ms. Pansy Ho and a connected person of the Company.
 The transactions contemplated under the Consultancy Services Agreement constitutes continuing connected transactions of the Company pursuant to Chapter 14A of the Listing Rules.